sfu-natlang/pe-pc-datasets/README.md

 # Proto-Elamite and Proto-Cuneiform Datasets

-This repository houses publicly-available data derived from the [CDLI](cdli.ucla.edu) proto-Elamite and proto-cuneiform corpora.
-Documentation is available [on arxiv]().
+This repository houses data derived from the [CDLI](https://cdli.ucla.edu/) proto-Elamite and proto-cuneiform corpora.
+Documentation is available in the ``doc/`` directory.
 This repository will be updated as work continues on these corpora.